Offices, Shops and Railway Premises Act 1963

-The Offices, Shops and Railway Premises Act 1963 is an Act of the Parliament of the United Kingdom.
-At the time of its passage, the Act was intended to extend the protection of workplace health, safety and welfare under the Factories Act 1961 to other employees in Great Britain.
+The Offices, Shops and Railway Premises Act 1963 (c.
+41) is an act of the Parliament of the United Kingdom.
+At the time of its passage, the act was intended to extend the protection of workplace health, safety and welfare under the Factories Act 1961 to other employees in Great Britain.
 Though As of 2008 some of it remains in force, it has largely been superseded by the Health and Safety at Work etc. Act 1974 and regulations made under it.

 Breach of the residual provisions is still a crime punishable on summary conviction in the magistrates' court by a fine of up to £400 or, on indictment in the Crown Court, imprisonment for up to two years and an unlimited fine.

-In the event of damage arising from a breach of the Act, there may be civil liability for breach of statutory duty.
-Though no such liability is stipulated by the Act itself, none is excluded and the facts could be such as to give rise to a cause of action in that tort.
+In the event of damage arising from a breach of the act, there may be civil liability for breach of statutory duty.
+Though no such liability is stipulated by the act itself, none is excluded and the facts could be such as to give rise to a cause of action in that tort.
 A breach not actionable in itself may be evidential towards a claim for common law negligence.
 In particular, a criminal conviction may be given in evidence.

 Background

-The Act stemmed from the 1949 Gowers Report which had already led to the Mines and Quarries Act 1954, Agriculture (Safety, Health and Welfare Provisions) Act 1956 and Factories Act 1961.
+The act stemmed from the 1949 Gowers Report which had already led to the Mines and Quarries Act 1954, Agriculture (Safety, Health and Welfare Provisions) Act 1956 and Factories Act 1961.
 The 1963 Act extended protection to a further 8 million employees.